typed: true

 B = T.any(Integer, String)

-sig {returns(B)} # error: Constant B is not a class or type alias
+sig { returns(B) } # error: Constant B is not a class or type alias

 def bar; 3; end

-Note that because type aliases are a Sorbet construct, they cannot be used in
+Note that because type aliases are a Sorbet construct, they cannot be used in certain runtime contexts.
+For instance, it is not possible to match an expression against a type alias in a case expression.

 # typed: true